-Pongal is celebrated at the same time every year, at the start of the Tamil month, Thai.
+Pongal is a popular thanksgiving harvest festival that's celebrated in Tamil Nadu at the same time every year, at the start of the Tamil month Thai.
 The festival begins on either January 13 or 14 and it takes place over four days.

 Pongal Dates Detailed Information

 The significance of each of the days of the Pongal festival is as follows: